How To Ace The Columbia Business School Interview

 Length

 Columbia Business School interviews usually last between 45 and 60 minutes.
 However, the exact length can vary depending on factors such as scheduling constraints.
-For instance, there have been instances where interviews lasted for as short as 30 minutes due to time constraints on the interviewer's end.
+For instance, due to time constraints on the interviewer's end, there have been instances where interviews lasted for as short as 30 minutes.

 What to Expect During the Interview